“How do I get started in Nursing Informatics?”

-I’m often asked by friends, peers, and strangers how they can transition to the field of Nursing Informatics.
-I initially turned to the web for some guidance about this topic because I wanted to give them a comprehensive answer that went beyond my own experience, but I found that other nurses around the US were asking the same questions, mostly in nursing forums.
+These are just some of the questions that I’ve been asked by friends, peers, and strangers over the last ten years that I’ve been working as an Informatics Nurse.
+To help get some answers, I initially turned to the web for guidance because I wanted to give them a comprehensive answer that went beyond my own experience, but I found that other nurses around the US were also asking the same questions, mostly in nursing forums.

 - Learn more about the field.
 This means reading up on what it encompasses, and what roles you can potentially have.
 Get more information from such websites as HIMSS and ANIA.
 Read forums discussing Nursing Informatics such as the one in allnurses.com.
 Caveat: when reading online forums, please remember that the opinions given by members are just that – opinions – and should not be mistaken for expert advice.
 Read about nursing informatics in books (usually textbooks, some of which are available in Amazon) as well journals (such as CIN).